longhorn/website/content/docs/0.8.1/deploy/accessing-the-ui/longhorn-ingress.md

 ## Additional Steps for AWS EKS Kubernetes Clusters

-You will need to create an ELB (Elastic Load Balancer) to expose the NGINX Ingress controller to the Internet.
-Additional costs may apply.
+You will need to create an ELB (Elastic Load Balancer) to expose the NGINX Ingress controller to the Internet - additional costs may apply.

 1. Create pre-requisite resources according to the [NGINX Ingress Controller documentation.](https://kubernetes.github.io/ingress-nginx/deploy/#prerequisite-generic-deployment-command)